-Ok, at the risk of everyone I know thinking I'm weird (too late, lol!), I am curious about Hoodoo and Voodoo, the Louisiana Bayou folk culture, Lowcountry (SC) Gullah cultures, and their connections.
-I always have been interested in reading about magic, spells, other lands, fairy tales, legends, and psychic tales / powers etc. I completely love the Lord of the Rings, Star Wars, Star Trek, Merlin, Edgar Cayce, ESP, EVP, Camelot, Atlantis, and Norse, Celtic, and Greek mythology.
-I also love the mysticism found in many "mainstream" religions and especially since I am an Episcopalian, Episcopalianism.
-I mostly like that they are open to things lately and our denomination actually talks / discusses / argues etc. about things rather than just being narrowminded.
-I love this quote from one of my favorite movies, Contact, that says "well, if we are the only ones (in the universe), then it would be a waste of space".
+Ok, at the risk of everyone I know thinking I'm weird (too late, lol!), I am in seminary, but that doesn't mean I'm not culturally curious about Hoodoo and Voodoo, the Louisiana Bayou folk culture, Lowcountry (SC) Gullah and Geechee cultures, and their connections.
+I always have been interested in reading fairy tales and legends about magic, spells, other lands, amazing scifi and psychic tales / powers, and mystical lands etc. I completely love the Lord of the Rings, Game of Thrones, Star Wars, Star Trek, Merlin, Edgar Cayce, ESP, EVP, Camelot, Atlantis, and Norse, Celtic, and Greek mythology.
+I also love the mysticism found in many mainstream religions and especially since I am an Episcopalian, Episcopalianism.
+I mostly like that they are open to things lately and our denomination actually talks / discusses / argues etc. about things rather than just condemning them or ignoring them and thus being narrowminded.
+I love this quote from one of my favorite movies, Contact, that says "well, if we are the only ones (in the universe), then it would be a waste of space" and I use that here to say that if everyone thought and acted the exact same way, what would life be like?
+In my opinion - BORING!

 Where do Hoodoo and Voodoo fit in?
-WELL, I do currently live in New Orleans and it has its fair share of each folk magic tradition (as well as stereotypical use of the "mystique" and exoticism of each).
-I also grew up in Charleston and Gullah folk attended church once evey now and then.
-I remember people making a huge deal of that.
+WELL, I currently live in Sewanee, Tennessee, I did live in New Orleans and it has its fair share of each folk culture, old school belief in magic traditions (as well as stereotypical use of the "mystique" and exoticism of each).
+I also grew up in Charleston and Gullah folk attended my Episcopal church regularly.
+I remember people outside of the church making a huge deal of that.
 Later, I became interested in the Gullah culture of the South Carolina sea islands, folk magic, haunted places, ghost tales, etc. Our family spent two weeks in Jamaica when I was seven and we visited Rose Hall and the Great House where the White Witch was supposed to roam.
 This was after being in a car and passing people along the roadside in large groups.
 It was during that trip that I learned that people with red hair were deemed witches and that Black Magic existed.
 I just didn't know what it was at that time.

 Enough of my musings!!!
 The point of this page is to highlight a tiny bit of information on Hoodoo, Voodoo, Bayou folklore, Gullah folklore, and African Diasporic religions - all in one place and to offer resources for anyone wanting to delve further into a subject.
 I have not found a main site for Hoodoo or Voodoo, but simply random sites by practitioners, herbalists, and some sites explaining what a few things mean or selling products to be used in practice.
 I HEAR on the streets that actual Hoodoo places exist, but mostly sight-unseen in the backs of buildings and behind beaded curtains...
 Interesting.